coatespt/cursor-twitter/SESSION_NOTES.md

 Word usage famously has a Zipf distribution, which means that 99% of words are very rarely used.
 "Rarely" in this context typically means perhaps zero, once, or a few times a day.
 A word that is suddenly appearing unusually frequently we call a "busyword."

-Because most words are very rare, not even one-in-a-million in a text stream, if two or three busy words suddenly start to appear together in Tweets, it is a strong indicator of either a new subject or an existing subject that is seeing sudden growth.
+Because most words are very rare, not even one-in-a-million in a text stream, if two or three busy words suddenly start to appear together in Tweets, it is a strong indicator of either a new subject or of an existing subject that is seeing sudden growth.

 A word being busy is not about its absolute frequency.
-Rather, it is about an abrupt increase, i.e., the first derivative, of the frequency of use, often from zero instances in the last hour, to several in the last few seconds or minutes.
+Rather, it is about an abrupt increase, i.e., the first derivative, of the frequency of use, which might suddenly go from zero instances per hour, to several instances in the last few seconds or minutes.

-Very common words, like "the", "a", "Trump", "Beyonce", or "Swift" contain almost no information because they appear in thousands of ongoing conversations.
-It is less common words, such as people and place names, economic, scientific, geographic, or political terms, etc., suddenly popping up together, that signify that people are saying something new.
-Counterintuitively, when it comes to identifying subjects, it is the rare, offbeat words that tend to drag the super-common names along with them.
+Counterintuitively, when it comes to identifying subjects, it is the rare, offbeat words that tend to drag the super-common names along with them, rather than the other way around.
+Common words, like "the", "a", "Trump", "Beyonce", or "Swift" contain almost no information because they appear in thousands of ongoing conversations.
+It is proper names of people and places, economic, scientific, geographic, or political terms, suddenly popping up together, that usually signify that people are saying something new.

 If a hot subject comes along, i.e. people are tweeting and retweeting text that contains some subset of three or four busy words, the subject will tend to be forgotten after a while because the anomalous rates of use that caused them to be marked as busy words slowly either becomes the new norm, or decline to their old obscurity.
-Frequency can't increase indefinitely--it can't even increase rapidly for very long.
-This process typically happens over a span of minutes.
+It is a truism that frequency can't increase indefinitely--it can't even increase rapidly for very long.

-Doesn't this imply that a subject can only be visible for a short time?
-In a sense, if a subject is significant, it will keep getting augmented with other unusual but related words used by new Tweeters.
-These tend to keep the subject fresh far beyond the expired novelty of the original busy words.
+But doesn't this imply that a subject will only be visible for a short time?
+Yes, even if it is hugely important.
+But if a subject is significant, it will usually keep getting augmented with other unusual words used in subsequent Tweets.
+These tend to keep the subject fresh far beyond the period of novelty of the original busy words.
 This is in keeping with our intuition.
 As a conversation evolves, the original subject words hang around, but they are elaborated with language that reflects evolving viewpoints and new commenters.

 The key to making it work is that the sliding window on the stream of Tweets has to be small, e.g., typically in the range of thousands of Tweets.
 With too wide a window the granularity of the view erodes and the computational cost increases disproportionately.
-It sounds tautologcal, but n order to be fast, it has to be fast.

 So sum up, the algorithm
 - Detects the leading edge of surges in word usage.